shannonkprice00/JATE-Text-Editor/README.md

 - [Questions](#questions)

 ## Installation
-To use this project, you will need to install the required dependencies by using the command `$ npm i` in your terminal.<br>
+To use this project, you will need to install the required dependencies by using the command `$ npm install` at the root directory in your terminal.<br>
 <br> <img src="./assets/images/screenshot1.png" style="border: 1px solid blue;" width=75% /> <br><br>

 ## Usage